Photos mainly by John Tranter

 Poet John A. Scott and friends, September 1984.
 R76-4point5.
 Photo by John Tranter.

-Lyn Tranter and poet and novelist Martin Johnston, September 1984.
+Lyn Tranter and poet and novelist Martin Johnston caught sneaking off for a smoke, September 1984.
 R76-06.
 Photo by John Tranter.

 US poet and novelist George Evans, San Francisco April 1985.
 R84-01.
 Photo by John Tranter.

 1984-07-29-nigel-roberts-lunch-rozelle-Rae Desmond Jones (blurred), Lyn Tranter, Nigel Roberts, Billy Marshall Stoneking (blurred).